FinalStryke/naming/README.md

 ship_naming choses from lists to print out a string "The A of B", such as "The Fastness of Alexandria".
 Initially written to name ships in Sins of a Solar Empire.

 name_generator generates a new name from a list of phonemes, and as such is suitable for commercial use.

+word_maker generates a word from pure letters.
+As such, it will sometimes throw out something strange, but it is a good starting point.